Academy Profession Programme

-With a degree in Marketing Management you will become a valuable asset for the organisation, as you will have a solid knowledge about economical, juridical, organizational, cultural, societal, and technological aspects.
-You will gain a useful foundation for an exciting career and opportunities for employment in Danish or foreign companies, for instance as a marketing coordinator, export coordinator, sales manager, product manager, and other similar job functions.
+With a degree in Marketing Management, you will become a valuable asset for any organisation, as you will have a solid knowledge of economical, juridical, organisational, cultural, societal, and technological aspects.
+You will gain a useful foundation for an exciting career, with opportunities for employment in Danish or foreign companies, for instance as a marketing coordinator, export coordinator, sales manager, product manager, and other similar job functions.

 Studying Marketing Management in Odense, you will become part of an exciting, modern study environment, in ongoing development.
 You have a large influence on your study environment, and you will meet students from a wide variety of countries.

-The 2-year full-time Marketing Management programme will equip you with solid and basic knowledge that will give you the necessary tools to analyse, plan, and execute solutions within the areas of marketing, communication, and sales.
+The 2-year full-time Marketing Management programme will equip you with a solid foundational knowledge that will give you the necessary tools to analyse, plan, and execute solutions within the areas of marketing, communication, and sales.

-You will experience the academy’s close contact with the businesses through guest lecturers, company visits, internship, and in relation to project writing.
+You will experience UCL’s close contact with businesses through guest lecturers, company visits, internship, and project writing.

-You will also have the opportunity to further your studies after graduation with one of our top-up programmes.
+You will also have the opportunity to continue your studies after graduation with one of our Top-Up programmes.
 Read more here.

-Students at the study programme are obligated to participate in the education-related activities four days a week from 8 a.m. to 2 p.m.
+Students on the programme are obligated to participate in course-related activities four days a week from 8 a.m. to 2 p.m.

-The study programme is divided into four parts on four semesters: A compulsory part, an elective part, a specialisation part, and a main project.
+The study programme is divided into four parts over the course of four semesters: A mandatory part, an elective part, a specialisation part, and the main project.

-The compulsory part will take place during the first three semesters and consists of an interdisciplinary combination of obligatory courses which will provide you with wide knowledge within central areas concerning Marketing Management.
+The mandatory part will take place during the first three semesters and consists of an interdisciplinary combination of obligatory courses which will provide you with wide knowledge in central areas concerning Marketing Management.

-The elective part, the specialisation part, and the main project gives you the opportunity to shape your study programme, so that it fits your own personal interests and strengths.
+The elective part, the specialisation part, and the main project allow you to shape your study programme so that it fits your own personal interests and strengths.

-The elective part of the study programme is placed on the third semester, where two-thirds of the semester is designated the specialisation course, where you have the opportunity to shape your study programme.
+The elective part of the study programme is placed in the third semester, where two-thirds of the semester is designated the specialisation course, where you have the opportunity to shape your study programme.

 You can choose between the following electives:

-During the first part of the fourth semester you will do your internship in a Danish company or in a company abroad.
-With the internship you can get an even more specialised profile.
+During the first part of the fourth semester, you will do your internship in a Danish company or a company abroad.
+With the internship, you can create an even more specialised profile.

-The last part of the fourth semester is designated to the a main project.
-In the project you will demonstrate your ability to work with complex problems, create overview, and make an actual plan of action for a problem area.
-You can write your main project for a specific company in Denmark or for a company abroad, but you can also choose to write a theoretical project.
+The last part of the fourth semester is designated for the main project.
+In the project, you will demonstrate your ability to work with complex problems, create an overview, and make an actual plan of action for a problem area.
+You can write your main project for a specific company in Denmark or a company abroad, but you can also choose to write a theoretical project.

 The main focus will be placed on the understanding of how you work analytically and methodically with markets and clients.
 We will also work with self-management and how to work in groups.

-On the first semester we will go on a study trip to visit an export market and conduct a market analysis.
+In the first semester, we will go on a study trip to visit an export market and conduct a market analysis.
 We will recommend that you put aside DKK 4,000 for this trip.

 During this semester we will work on B2C and B2B marketing and market communication as well as the economy and law related to this topic.

-As a student at UCL University College you can get an international profile during your study.
-Depending on your chosen study programme you can go on short international modules, study a semester or do your internship abroad, and participate in international projects.
+As a student at UCL University College, it is possible to create an international profile during your studies.
+Depending on your chosen programme you can go on short international modules, study a semester or do your internship abroad, and participate in international projects.

 Going abroad is an adventure, which will equip you with skills and experiences for life.
-You will develop your self both professionally and personally, and you will get friends and a network abroad.
+You will develop yourself both professionally and personally, and you have a great opportunity to make friends and a network abroad.

-One of the things that characterises the study programmes at UCL University College is that you will get a very practice-oriented education.
-You will e.g. work on practical cases in class, and work on projects with real businesses.
-However the most practice-oriented factor during the study is the internship, which is an integrated part on all studies at UCL.
+One of the things that characterise the study programmes at UCL University College is that you will receive an education that emphasises practical experience.
+Amongst other things, you will work on practical cases in class, and work on projects with real businesses.
+The most practically-oriented part of the study is the internship, which is an integrated part of all study programmes at UCL.

-The internship is your chance to use and test your knowledge and theory 'in the real world'.
-The internship also gives you the opportunity to test what exactly you want to do with your education when you graduate.
+The internship is your chance to use and test your knowledge and theory in the 'real world'.
+The internship also gives you the opportunity to test, what exactly you want to do with your degree once graduated.

-When you need to find your first job as a graduate you will not only have theoretical knowledge, but also important experience on how it is to work in your specific field of interest.
+When the time comes for you to find your first job as a graduate, you will because of a strong internship not only have theoretical knowledge, but also important experience of how it is to work in your specific field of interest.

-With an AP Degree in Marketing Management you will gain a solid foundation for an exciting career.
+With an Academy Profession (AP) Degree in Marketing Management, you will gain a solid foundation for an exciting career.
 The education gives you opportunities for employment later on in Danish or foreign companies as:

 After graduating from Marketing Management there are good opportunities for further education at business schools and universities in Denmark and abroad.